szetinglau/CustomClassifier/README.md

 ### build_classifier.py

 This scripts demonstrates how to build a classifier model.
-More details on building a classifier and labeling your data can be found here: [https://aka.ms/azsdk/formrecognizer/buildclassifiermodel](https://github.com/Azure/azure-sdk-for-python/blob/main/sdk/documentintelligence/azure-ai-documentintelligence/samples/sample_classify_document.py)

 ```bash
 python build_classifier.py